Wednesday, 5:30 PM – 7:00 PM: 1st Grade through 7th Grade

 - The children will have individual supplies of pencils/ crayons etc. so that will not be sharing supplies.

-- 6th Grades and up will need to wear a mask into the building, hallways and in class.
+- All children 6th Grade and below will need to wear a mask into the building, hallways and in class.

 - We will be sanitizing the desks and frequently touched surfaces before class begins.